The Staffordshire Hoard is the largest collection of Anglo-Saxon gold and silver metalwork ever found, anywhere in the world.

 The average quality of the workmanship is extremely high, and especially remarkable in view of the large number of individual objects, such as swords or helmets, from which the elements in the hoard came.

 The hoard contains mainly military items, including sword pommel caps.
 The pommel cap is the tip of the hilt of a sword that anchors the hilt fittings to the sword blade.
-Single pommel caps from this period are incredibly rare archaeological finds, and to find 97 together is unprecedented.
+Single pommel caps from this period are incredibly rare archaeological finds, and to find this many together is unprecedented.

-The closest parallel archaeological find to the Staffordshire Hoard is Sutton Hoo.
-The great burial of a prince or king, it was unearthed in 1939.
+The closest parallel archaeological find to the Staffordshire Hoard are the artefacts from Sutton Hoo in Suffolk.
+The great burial of a prince or king, the site was discovered in 1939.
 A large mound was found to contain a 90-foot-long wooden ship complete with a central burial chamber.
 This chamber was once furnished with textiles and contained the dead man’s possessions, including magnificent gold and garnet weapon fittings and a striking paneled helmet.

 The famous Saxon poem Beowulf contains lines that experts believe may describe circumstances similar to the burial of the hoard: ‘One warrior stripped the other, looted Ongentheow’s iron mail-coat, his hard sword-hilt, his helmet too, and carried graith to King Hygelac; he accepted the prize, promised fairly that reward would come, and kept his word.
 They let the ground keep that ancestral treasure, gold under gravel, gone to earth, as useless to men now as it ever was.’